skip to content

 Assessment:

 Assessment is either by long essay or end of year examination.
-For each of the two long essays, you will have a choice from the three topics that have been covered in the two teaching terms.
-In the examination, you answer three questions, each one on a different topic: the exam paper will offer a choice of two questions on each of the six topics.
+For each of the two long essays, you will have a choice from the topics that have been covered in the two teaching terms.
+In the examination, you answer three questions, each one on a different topic: the exam paper will offer a choice of questions for each of the topics covered in the two teaching terms.

 Course Contacts: